-I arrived a day ahead, to be able to visit one exhibition and take a walk around some of my favorite places from the time I used to live there.
+I arrived a day ahead to visit one exhibition and walk around some of my favourite places from the time I used to live there.

 ...Such as the Isle of Dogs.
-London's construction rate is among Europe's highest, and so some neighbourhoods look significantly changed compared to a year or two ago.
+London's construction rate is among Europe's highest, so some neighbourhoods look significantly different from to a year or two ago.

-That said, it was interesting to stroll through familiar streets, which would have a different feel than I remembered.
+That said, it was interesting to stroll through familiar streets, which would have a distinct feel than I remembered.

-There's one attraction I used to walk around, but never visited: the view from the Shard.
+There's one attraction I used to walk around but never visited: the view from the Shard.
 So above all, this was my goal for the day..
-The Shard is the tallest building of Western Europe, and the public can access its 72nd floor, which sits 244m / 800ft above the ground level.
-Sounds promising; and indeed, it totally paid off:
+The Shard is the tallest building in Western Europe, and the public can access its 72nd floor, which sits 244m / 800ft above ground level.
+Sounds promising; and indeed, it paid off:

 Yep, pretty cool.
 The night was still young, so I kept on exploring places...